openstack/ovn-bgp-agent/doc/source/contributor/bgp_advertising.rst

      As we also want to be able to expose VM connected to tenant networks (when ``expose_tenant_networks`` or ``expose_ipv6_gua_tenant_networks``
-     configuration options are enabled), there is a need to expose the Neutron router gateway port (CR-LRP on OVN) so that the traffic to VMs in tenant networks is injected into OVN overlay through the node that is hosting that port.
+     configuration options are enabled), there is a need to expose the Neutron router gateway port (cr-lrp on OVN) so that the traffic to VMs in tenant networks is injected into OVN overlay through the node that is hosting that port.